How to get started with The Support Suite

 Set up a “targeted” rollout for Chat and Talk

 By enabling real-time support on websites and mobile apps, Chat frequently results in high rates of customer satisfaction (CSAT).
 Customers can easily create a new support request by initiating a chat session; many can even be resolved within that session.
-Live chat can be utilized to enhance the customer experience or it can be focused on increasing conversions.
+Live chat can be utilised to enhance the customer experience or it can be focused on increasing conversions.

 To start using live chat right away, it must first be enabled in Support.
 An agent’s permissions for Chat can be managed directly from their profile in Support.
 Once installed, there’s a lot that can be done with Chat: determine when it’s initiated, choose the location of the Web Widget, manage the volume of end-users, and much more.